-By Belinda Francis, Deputy Chief Commissioner (Growth, Strategies and Group Support)
+By Belinda Howell, Deputy Chief Commissioner (Growth, Strategies and Group Support)

 Life goes by at a pretty hectic pace for me.

 I’m one of millions of women whose life is filled with commitments and responsibilities: husband and children, family and friends, full time work.
 I’m also one of thousands of women in Australia who volunteer with Scouts – the largest youth development organisation in the world.

 On International Women’s Day 2020, I’ll stand tall as I say that I’m a proud wife and mother, a proud woman and a proud Scout.

 When my sons were young boys, they attended an ‘open night’ at the local Scout Hall.
 I had no expectations other than hoping they would have fun, make friends and learn skills.
 They did this.
 So did I. That decision changed my world.
 And still does, on a daily basis.

 In addition to a professional career in financial services, technology and higher education, over the last 20 years I’ve also volunteered at schools, on committees and with sports clubs to support my children’s learning paths.
 The change in cultures I’ve experienced – from corporate finance to global tech to higher education to not-for-profits – has been a learning experience.
 But mostly I’ve learnt about me.